wrtnlabs/autobe-examples/deepseek/deepseek-v3.1-terminus-exacto/bbs/docs/ERD.md

   String ip
   String href
   String referrer
-  String user_agent "nullable"
-  Boolean is_active
-  DateTime last_activity_at
-  String security_level
   DateTime created_at
+  DateTime updated_at
   DateTime expired_at "nullable"
+  DateTime deleted_at "nullable"
 }
+"discussion_board_guest_sessions" }o--|| "discussion_board_guests" : guest
 "discussion_board_member_sessions" }o--|| "discussion_board_members" : member
 "discussion_board_moderator_sessions" }o--|| "discussion_board_moderators" : moderator
 ```

 ### `discussion_board_guests`

-Guest users who can browse content without authentication.
+Guest users who can browse content without authentication but may

-Represents unauthenticated users who have limited access to the
+register for full access.

+Stores basic guest information for tracking anonymous interactions with
-discussion board.
-Guests can view public content but cannot create posts,
+the discussion board.
+Guests can view public content but cannot create
-upload attachments, or participate in discussions.
-This entity tracks
-guest interactions for analytics and potential conversion to member
-status.
+posts, comments, or upload attachments until they register as members.

+Guest accounts serve as temporary identifiers for users exploring the
+platform before committing to registration.
+Unlike members and
+moderators, guests do not require authentication credentials until they
+complete the registration process.

-Guest accounts are temporary and may be converted to member accounts
+Guest records may be converted to member accounts upon successful
-through the registration process.
-Each guest has a unique identifier and
-tracking information for session management and user experience
-optimization.
+registration, maintaining continuity of user identity while transitioning
+from anonymous to authenticated status.

 Properties as follows:

 - `id`: Primary Key.
-- `email`
+- `guest_token`
-  > Guest email address for identification and potential conversion to member
+  > Unique anonymous identifier for guest tracking without authentication
-  > account.
+  > requirements.
+- `created_at`: Timestamp when the guest account was created.
+- `updated_at`: Timestamp when the guest account was last updated.
+- `deleted_at`: Timestamp when the guest account was soft deleted.

+### `discussion_board_guest_sessions`

+Anonymous session tracking for guest users.

+Tracks guest browsing sessions with connection context information
+including IP address, access URLs, and session timestamps.
+Each session
+belongs to a specific guest user and maintains browsing state without
+authentication requirements.

+Sessions are used for audit tracing of guest actions and provide
+temporary state management for users exploring the platform before
+registration.
+Guest sessions have shorter expiration times compared to
+authenticated sessions.

+Properties as follows:

+- `id`: Primary Key.
+- `discussion_board_guest_id`: Belonged guest's [discussion_board_guests.id](#discussion_board_guests).
+- `ip`: IP address of the guest session connection.
+- `href`: Connection URL where the guest session was established.
+- `referrer`: Referrer URL that directed the guest to the session.
-- `created_at`: Timestamp when the guest record was created.
+- `created_at`: Timestamp when the guest session was created.
-- `updated_at`: Timestamp when the guest record was last updated.
+- `updated_at`: Timestamp when the guest session was last updated.
+- `expired_at`: Timestamp when the guest session expired or was terminated.
-- `deleted_at`: Timestamp when the guest record was soft deleted.
+- `deleted_at`: Timestamp when the guest session was soft deleted.

 ### `discussion_board_members`

-Authenticated member users with full discussion participation rights.
+Registered member users with full discussion board access.

+Stores authenticated member information including authentication
-Represents registered members who can create posts, upload attachments,
+credentials and profile data.
+Members can create posts, comments, upload
-comment on discussions, and participate fully in the community.
-Members
+attachments, and participate in all discussion features.
-have complete access to discussion board features and can manage their
-content and profile.

-Each member has authentication credentials and profile information.
-Members can be promoted to moderator status based on community
-participation and trustworthiness.
-The system tracks member activity for
-engagement analytics and community management.

-**Security Enhancements:**
-- Multi-factor authentication (MFA) support with secret storage and
-backup codes
-- Email verification status tracking for account security
-- Password reset token and expiration tracking
-- Last login timestamp for security monitoring
-- Failed login attempt tracking for brute force protection

-**Compliance Features:**
-- GDPR consent tracking for data processing
-- Account activity logging for audit trails
-- Data retention policy support
+Members represent the core user base of the discussion board with full
+participation privileges.

 Properties as follows: